 Cambodia

-Featured Image: Valeriy Ryasnyanskiy / unsplash
+Featured Image: Taylor Simpson / unsplash

 Hi, your trip looks wonderful and I love this ha long bay cruise you did with “Christina Cruise”.
 I am planning to travel to Vietnam in March 2023 and would love do this.
 Do you have a link for this Christina Cruise?
 As I am having trouble finding it online.
 Alternatively, was this booked for you by your guest house manager, if so what guest house did you stay at?